Lesson n°3

 Summary

-In this chapter, we learned the difference between hashing, encrypting and signing.
-We also learned that there are different hashing algorithm and that some of them such as bcrypt are specifically designed to safely store user generated passwords.
+In this chapter, we learned the difference between hashing, encrypting, and signing.
+We also learned that there are different hashing algorithms and that some of them, such as bcrypt, are specifically designed to safely store user-generated passwords.

 We learned how to use the bcrypt gem to hash passwords before storing them in the database thanks to the has_secure_password method.